 TIP #4: Plan to spend at least two hours at the spa, but likely closer to three.
 If you take a book to read, you could be there for even longer!

 TIP #5: Be careful when walking around from one station to another.
-There are lots of steps here and there, and smooth surfaces can get slippery.
+There are lots of steps and uneven surfaces, and smooth surfaces can get slippery.

 TIP #6: The spa is for adults ages 19+.
 Children are not permitted.

-TIP #7: Be warned: the pools and many of the relaxation stations are outdoors and there isn’t a lot of shade.
-If you burn easily, don’t stay out in the sun for too long, and if you’re thin on top you might want to wear a hat.
+TIP #7: Be warned: the pools and many of the relaxation stations are outdoors, and there isn’t much shade.
+If you burn easily, don’t stay out in the sun for too long, and if your hair is thin on top, you might want to wear a hat.

 Other Information